-From: John Brickey, Director of Community Development/Building Official checklist for a non-project action to amend the Longview Zoning Code to allow City water, sewer or drainage pump stations to be permitted outright in the City's residential, commercial and industrial zoning districts.
-Under the proposal, the pump stations would not be subject to the setback requirements of the zoning district.
+From: John Brickey, Director of Community Development/Building Official checklist for a non-project action to amend the Longview Zoning Code to allow personal services in the City's Riverfront (RF-1) District.
+Retail uses, which have similar land use impacts, are already allowed in that district.
+The proposal is a nonproject action within the city limits of Longview, WA.

-Subject: SEPA Environmental Checklist Review - Application #E 2017-13
+Subject: SEPA Environmental Checklist Review - Application #E 2017-14